Discover the complete list of UAE public holiday dates in 2020 for Ramadan, Eid, Islamic New Year and more

 Arafat Day 2020 is expected to be observed on or around Thursday, 30th July 2020.

 On Arafat Day, Prophet Mohammed (PBUH) gave his last sermon on mount Arafat.
 This day is celebrated on the 9th day of Dhu al-Hijjah and marks the second day of Haj – the pilgrimage that Muslims must make at least once in their life if they are physically able to.
 Haj is one of the five pillars that Islam is based on.
 Arafat Day always occurs the day before Eid Al Adha starts (see above).

-For 2019, the birthday of Prophet Muhammad (PBUH) is expected to fall on or around Sunday, 1st September.
+For 2020, the birthday of Prophet Muhammad (PBUH) is expected to fall on or around Thursday, 29th October.
 This day celebrates the day on which Prophet Mohammad was born and is celebrated on the 12th day of Rabi Al Awwal.
 There will be no public holiday in the UAE for the occasion of Prophet Muhammad's (PBUH) birthday in 2020.

 When and what is UAE Commemoration Day and UAE National Day?

 These two UAE public holidays are the only two dates in the calendar that are not religious holidays.
 They are fixed dates and are the only two UAE holidays that are observed on the same date every year of the Gregorian calendar.

 UAE Commemoration Day - previously known as UAE Martyr's Day - is observed annually on November 30th, with the country's UAE National Day landing shortly after on December 2nd.